 I grew up near Vancouver, B.C. on the edge of the mountains, and next to the ocean.
 I built my first guitar in 1996.
 I had been a mechanic (both cars and bikes), a woodworker, university graduate, world traveler, and a few other things before that.
 I realized I loved working with my hands as a young boy.
 I liked the meditative aspect of getting lost (or found) in my work.
 I would loose track of time.

 While undergoing a cabinet making apprenticeship in my mid 20's, it occured to me that I could learn to make my own guitars!
 (What a concept!)
 I built myself an electric guitar, because it was an easy place to start.
-There were very few resources for learning the art of lutherie back then.
-I decided to quit my cabinet making apprenticeship and go to guitar making school, which brought me to the Timeless Instruments School of Lutherie in Saskatchewan, run by David Freeman, who learned from American lutherie pioneer Charles Fox, who is still active in the guitar making world today, as a builder and teacher.
+There were very few resources for learning the art of lutherie back then, aside from a few books.
+I decided to quit my cabinet making apprenticeship and go to guitar making school, which brought me to the Timeless Instruments School of Lutherie in Saskatchewan.
+Timeless was run by David Freeman, who learned from American lutherie pioneer Charles Fox, who is still an active builder and teacher.
 David taught me the basics of the Spanish Method of guitar construction, but more importantly he taught me that anything was possible.
-If I wanted to be a luthier I could be one.
+If I wanted to be a luthier I could be one, is what David said.
 This was significant, because I met many, many people who told me that it was not possible to make a living in this field.
 It was nice to get a positive message from David.

 I worked at Old Town Strings full time for several years, and I made my own guitars on the side, during evenings and weekends.
-I also worked for a year as a bass and cello repairman at Tipper Violins in Victoria.
+For a short while, about a year, I worked as a bass and cello repairman at Tipper Violins in Victoria as well.
 But after my kids were born, I decided to scale back on doing repairs and I launched Dominelli Guitars full-time.

 By 2004 I got my first web-site up and running.
 I was supplying dealers in Canada and U.S.A at this time, building guitars on spec, and I was starting to get lots of commissions for new instruments by classical guitar players, so things were looking good for me.